dealii/candi/README.md

 ----

 ### First Run
-Make sure, that you are in the downloaded folder of candi; e.g. after the download type
+Make sure, that you are in the downloaded folder of candi; e.g. after the download type in
 ```bash
  $> cd candi
 ```